Mean field singular stochastic PDEs: Basics on paracontrolled calculus

-We will use the notations $h_1<h_2$ and $h_1\odot h_2$ for the paraproduct and the resonant operators on {\it space distributions} $h_1,h_2$, defined from the Littlewood-Paley projectors.
-From its definition $h_1<h_2$ is well-defined for all distributions $h_1,h_2$ on $\mathbf{\mathsf{T}}^2$ and has high Fourier modes that are modulations of the high Fourier modes of $h_2$ by low Fourier modes of $h_1$.
-On that ground, it makes sense to think of $h_1<h_2$ as a distribution that `looks like' $h_2$.
-Recall from Lemma 2.4 of \cite{GIP} that the corrector
+{\it \S1.
+Spatial paracontrolled structure.} From its definition $h_1 \varolessthan h_2$ is well defined for all distributions $h_1,h_2$ on $\mathbf{\mathsf{T}}^2$ and has high Fourier modes that are some modulations of the high Fourier modes of $h_2$ by the low Fourier modes of $h_1$.
+On that ground it makes sense to think of $h_1\varolessthan h_2$ as a distribution that `looks like' $h_2$.